News / Analysis

-Safe havens are up this morning on US market contagion, gold edging up again towards the 1800 mark but meeting strong resistance at 1788.
+Safe havens are up this morning on US market contagion, gold edging up again towards the 1800 mark but meeting strong The price level that traders believe represents the highest value an asset will reach before reversi... at 1788.

 Oil lost another 73 cents on the barrel overnight after the Baker Hughes Rig Count on Friday showed a mere 1-rig contraction to 188.

 And Bitcoin is back above the 9100 mark after BHP announced the completion of its first blockchain-based trade with a Chinese metals firm worth about $14 mn.

 Facebook closed down 8.3% Friday after Unilever’s announcement it was pulling advertising from social networks.

 PepsiCo and then Starbucks this morning announced they were following the lead after the head of Common Sense Media, which is running the “Stop Hate for Profit” campaign said they would personally call the heads of major European corporations to join the effort.

 Boeing ended down 2.78% despite announcing a resumption of 737 max certification flights.